awsdocs/aws-javascript-developer-guide-v2/doc_source/getting-started-browser.md

 1. Choose **Allow**\.

-1. On the **Sample code** page, copy or write down the identity pool ID displayed in red\.
-You need this value for your browser script\.
+1. On the **Sample code** page, select the Platform of *JavaScript*\.
+Then, copy or write down the identity pool ID and the region\.
+You need these values to replace REGION and IDENTITY\_POOL\_ID in your browser script\.

 After you create your Amazon Cognito identity pool, you're ready to add permissions for Amazon Polly that are needed by your browser script\.